Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Neural Operator Performance on Discontinuous PDEs

 We optimise the weight $w \in [0,1]$ by minimising MSE on a validation set:

-For heat conduction, the optimal weight is $w^* = 0.5$ (equal weighting).
-Table~\ref{tab:ensemble_heat} compares ensemble performance with individual models:
+For heat conduction the cross-validated optimum is $w^* = 0.572 \pm 0.016$, i.e.\ approximately a $57:43$ WHNO-to-FNO blend.
+Table~\ref{tab:ensemble_heat} reports the resulting CV test-set MSE alongside the corresponding WHNO-only and FNO-only baselines (each obtained by setting $w=1$ or $w=0$ on the same fold).

-The ensemble achieves 35\% MSE reduction compared to WHNO alone (49\% compared to FNO).
-Walsh-Hadamard and Fourier representations capture complementary aspects of the solution.
-Figure~\ref{fig:heat_ensemble_errors} shows that the ensemble combines WHNO's sharp interface handling with FNO's smooth region representation.
+The ensemble has the lowest test MSE of the three columns.
+The cross-validated $w^* \approx 0.57$ is much less WHNO-dominated than a single-set fit on the test set would suggest, and gives a larger gap below WHNO-only than the original single-set protocol reported.
+Figure~\ref{fig:heat_ensemble_errors} shows the corresponding error maps; the ensemble combines WHNO at the conductivity interfaces with FNO away from them.

-The 2D Burgers equation is solved on a $128 \times 128$ grid with viscosity $\nu = 10^{-3}$ and periodic boundary conditions.
-Initial conditions consist of 3 non-overlapping square blocks with prescribed velocity, creating sharp discontinuities.
-Solutions are computed via explicit time-stepping for 600 iterations to time $T=0.3$, yielding smooth evolved fields with residual steep gradients.
+The 2D Burgers equation is solved on a $64 \times 64$ grid with viscosity $\nu = 10^{-3}$ and periodic boundary conditions.
+Initial conditions consist of 3 non-overlapping square blocks with prescribed velocity, producing sharp discontinuities.
+Solutions are computed via explicit time-stepping for 500 iterations with $\Delta t = 5 \times 10^{-4}$, reaching final time $T = 0.25$, which yields evolved fields that contain residual steep gradients on otherwise smooth backgrounds.